* Co-founder and CEO of Helm

 * Founder/CEO of Mobilisafe, acquired by Rapid7 in 2012

 * Worked for Lockheed Martin, Aplix, T-Mobile in engineering and management roles

-* Native of the Seattle area
+* Native and current resident of the Seattle area

 I grew up in the Seattle area and moved to California to attend Stanford University.
 Two of my college internships were with a startup in Seattle called 4thpass.
 We built the first content and app stores for mobile devices in 2001.
 Carriers like Telefonica and SK Telekom deployed these stores to the first Java-enabled phones.
 I was a part of the company from its growth from 12 to 60 people and its eventual acquisition by Motorola.